when to introduce your 30/60/90-day sales plan in your job interview

 · If you don’t get an obvious lead-in, you can segue from talking about your relevant job experience to how that’s enabled you to create your 30/60/90-day plan for this one.
 You know what you’re talking about, and you know how you’ll transition into this position with efficiency and effectiveness.

-· If your experience is a little light, and your skills are what got you the interview, focus on finding an appropriate time to point out that you researched this position extensively, and your 30/60/90-day plan is how you see yourself spending your time in the first 90 days of employment to bring yourself up to speed.
+· If your experience is a little light, and your skills are what got you the interview, focus on finding a good time to point out that you researched this position extensively, and your 30/60/90-day plan is how you see yourself spending your time in the first 90 days of employment to bring yourself up to speed.
 This is an especially good way to alleviate any doubts a hiring manager might have—you’ve already answered the question of how you’ll transfer your skills into this job, and shown how you’ll take ownership.

 If no opportunity falls in your lap, be assertive and make one.
 At least bring up your 30/60/90-day plan before you go.
 Your job search is too important for you to be so passive that you miss a chance to show such a great document.
 Taking some (polite) control over your interview conversation is another sign to the hiring manager for how you’ll interact with customers and clients.
 They want to see someone who knows how to lead.